 Every year, Lower Mainland REALTORS® organize a Blanket Drive to collect blankets and warm clothing to help people in need stave off the winter cold and wet.
 Thousands of REALTORS® and members of the public generously donate to this worthwhile cause.

 Dozens of real estate offices across the Fraser Valley and Greater Vancouver serve as drop-off locations to collect an astounding 4,000+ bags of blankets and clothing, which REALTOR® volunteers personally deliver to local charities (listed below).

-In 2013, from November 18 to 25, over 20,000 working poor and homeless people across the Lower Mainland received donations of blankets, clothing, and other necessities from the region's longest running Blanket Drive.
-Read more here.
+In 2014, from November 17 to 24, many working poor and homeless people across the Lower Mainland received donations of blankets, clothing, and other necessities from the region's longest running Blanket Drive.

 "Like" our Facebook page at www.facebook.com/BlanketDrive.